wonge00/Remote-sensing-on-tailing-dams/README.md

-Other methods to construct satellite imagery from GEE
+Other methods to construct satellite imagery from GEE <br>
-<b>Not the best method </b>
+<b>Not the best method, see main branch </b>